-Law No. 53/2020, of 26 August 2020, and Law No. 57/2020 of 28 August 2020, set out rules for the protection of consumers of financial services by implementing restrictions on the application of certain bank fees.
-Furthermore, Decree-Law No. 80-A/2022, of 25 November 2022, establishes certain measures aimed at mitigating the effects of the increase of the reference indexes in credit agreements.
+Law No. 53/2020, of 26 August 2020, and Law No. 57/2020, of 28 August 2020, set out rules for the protection of consumers of financial services by implementing restrictions on the application of certain bank fees.
+In addition, Law No. 24/2023, of 29 May and Law No. 19/2022, of 21 October, created new obligations for credit institutions regarding the marketing of mortgage loans, extending the services included in the minimum banking services account and introducing new restrictions on commissions.
 These measures result in higher operational costs for the Bank.